phonowiz/vulkan-demos/README.md

 <img src="https://github.com/phonowiz/vulkan-gui-test/blob/master/vulkan-gui-test/screenshots/dragon.png">

-At 1024x768 resolution and about 800,000 polygons, this sample app can run at around 150 frames a second, more than twice is fast as what OpenGL can do on my MacBook Pro with the same scene.
+At 1024x768 resolution and about 800,000 polygons, this sample app can run at around 150 frames a second, more than twice as fast as what OpenGL can do on my MacBook Pro 2015 with the same scene.
 That is amazing!